lifeisstillgood/softwaremind/docs/newbook/ai_journalism.rst

   its access to tools and ots decision politics if AI can replace a manager tomorrow then software can do it today

+AI as an embedded knowledge tool - spanner wmbeds other peoples knowledge - thisnis that to larger extent

 Chapter: Journalism is labelling the training data for the world
 =================================================================
   * LLMs, AI, journalism